ben-manes/gradle-versions-plugin/README.md

 ### v0.60.0

-v0.61.0 names a report entry by the project's path in the build tree, so the projects of an included build no longer share the `:` that every build answers for its own root:
+v0.61.0 names a project by its path in the build tree wherever the report shows one, so the projects of an included build no longer share the `:` that every build answers for its own root:

 > [!IMPORTANT]
 > - A project of an included build is named by its build tree path, so an entry